 The ‘Big Idea’

-We will tackle inequality through reducing obesity: supporting improved levels of physical activity, enabling people to live longer and healthier lives whilst reducing the prevalence of diabetes within the borough.
+We will tackle racism and inequality by addressing the disproportionate impacts of Covid on BAME people, reducing obesity: supporting improved levels of physical activity, enabling people to live longer and healthier lives whilst reducing the prevalence of diabetes within the borough.

 We will also ensure that we become a dementia friendly borough to support the growing number of people affected by dementia, ensuring that they have a safe and engaging borough within which to continue their lives as independently as possible.